Raj Tawney, writer.

 Diwali Reminds Me of Who I Am (But It Took a While to Get There) (The New York Times)BOOK NEWS:

-Colorful Palate wins 2024 Best Indie Book AwardInterview with The Culture Show (WGBH)TV Interview with A Novel Idea (DCAT)Excerpt in Latinx in PublishingFirst Chapter Fridays (Live Reading)I love hearing from readers and writers alike.
+Bronx Times interview about NYPL appearanceFall 24 English Reads Lecture @ CUNY QCCColorful Palate wins 2024 Best Indie Book AwardInterview with The Culture Show (WGBH)TV Interview with A Novel Idea (DCAT)I love hearing from readers and writers alike.
 Email me anytime.

 © Raj Tawney LLC.
 All rights reserved.